Dr. Lucio Gordan Co-Authors Study Validating Financial Impact of Medicare Sequester Cut on Community Oncology

 Sequestration occurred because Congress was unable to negotiate a balanced budget in 2011.
 It is an automatic cut to Federal government spending.
 Beginning in 2013, the Centers for Medicare & Medicaid Services (CMS) starting applying a two percent sequester cut to all Medicare Part B reimbursement, including for chemotherapy drugs.

 The study states, “The closure of community oncology practices represents a significant impediment to appropriate access to cancer care.
-Another negative consequence of the closure of community practices is the shift of site of care from the community setting to outpatient hospital systems.
+Another negative consequence of the closure of community practices is the shift of site of care from the community setting to outpatient hospital systems.”

-co-authored by Dr. Gordan, found that the total cost of care for cancer patients receiving chemotherapy delivered in the hospital outpatient setting is nearly 60%, or $90,144 per year, more expensive than the same treatment delivered in independent, community oncology practices.
+A September 2017 study, “The Value of Community Oncology: Site of Care Cost Analysis,” which was also co-authored by Dr. Gordan, found that the total cost of care for cancer patients receiving chemotherapy delivered in the hospital outpatient setting is nearly 60%, or $90,144 per year, more expensive than the same treatment delivered in independent, community oncology practices.
 Additionally, cancer patients treated in the hospital setting are more likely to visit the emergency department (ED) following treatment, thus, driving healthcare costs even higher.

 To read “The Value of Community Oncology: Site of Care Cost Analysis: https://www.communityoncology.org/wp-content/uploads/sites/20/2018/08/Site-of-Care-Cost-Analysis-White-Paper_9.25.17.pdf

 About Florida Cancer Specialists & Research Institute, LLC: (FLCancer.com)